OfficeDev/open-xml-docs/docs/presentation/working-with-animation.md

 </p:sld>
 ```

-Animation consists of several behaviors, the most basic of which is the Animate behavior, represented by the \<anim\> element.
-The [!include[ISO/IEC 29500 URL](../includes/iso-iec-29500-link.md)] specification describes the Open XML PresentationML \<anim\> element used to represent basic animation behavior in a PresentationML document as follows:
+Animation consists of several behaviors, the most basic of which is the Animate behavior, represented by the `<anim/>` element.
+The [!include[ISO/IEC 29500 URL](../includes/iso-iec-29500-link.md)] specification describes the Open XML PresentationML `<anim/>` element used to represent basic animation behavior in a PresentationML document as follows:

 This element is a generic animation element that requires little or no semantic understanding of the attribute being animated.
 It can animate text within a shape or even the shape itself.[Example: Consider trying to emphasize text within a shape by changing the size of its font by 150%.
-The \<anim\> element should be used as follows:
+The `<anim/>` element should be used as follows:

 ```xml
 <p:anim to="1.5" calcmode="lin" valueType="num">